-Studying a BTEC Level 3 in engineering has helped Tyron build a promising career at Patriot International, a specialist pipe work equipment provider.
+Studying for a BTEC Level 3 in Engineering has helped Tyron build a promising career at Patriot International, a specialist pipe work equipment provider.

 The 18-year-old’s journey began when he undertook a one-week work placement at the Oldbury-based company, as part of his course at Walsall College.